Couple at home doing home finances together

 Even if you're absolutely desperate for funds, that's a steep price to pay for a loan.
 And if you choose a secured short-term loan and don't pay it back, the lender gets to keep your collateral.

 Bottom line?
-These kinds of short-term loans can pull you into a trap of costly borrowing.
+These kinds of short-term loans could pull you into a debt trap of costly borrowing.
 You can’t afford to pay the loan off, and every renewal increases your balance.

 Alternatives to consider instead of a short-term loan